 - Advanced Programming in the UNIX Environment W. Richard Stevens, Stephen A. Rag

-- Structure and Interpretation of Computer Programs Harold Abelson, Gerald Jay Sussman, Julie Sussman
+- Structure and Interpretation of Computer Programs Harold Abelson, Gerald Jay Sussman with Julie Sussman

 - Applied Cryptography Bruce Schneier